NickGrunert/master-thesis/modules/02_algorithm.typ

     The mean derivative has been identified as the most robust method for this purpose, as the average derivative is more susceptible to outlier values.

     Consequently, this results in the introduction of a new parameter: the absolute minimum difference between the mean derivative of two surfaces to be connected.
-    In instances where the threshold is set at an too-high level, correctly separated surfaces are erroneously reconnected.
+    In instances where the threshold is set at a too-high level, correctly separated surfaces are erroneously reconnected.
     Conversely, when the threshold is set too low, surfaces are split into multiple surfaces, a phenomenon that predominantly occurs on smaller surfaces.
     The threshold value is established as absolute, given the substantiated finding that percentage-based thresholds induce a false bias against flat roof structures and excessively prompt the algorithm to merge high derivative surfaces.